penn-cnt/BIDSIFY/README.md

 #### Download from iEEG.org using an input table with annotation layers
 > python BIDSIFY.py --ieeg --username BJPrager --bids_root <path-to-bids-root>  --annotations --input_csv samples/inputs/download_by_annotations.csv

+## Notes

+A few important notes:

+1. Overwriting data
+    - If data with the same bids path already exists, BIDSIFY will skip creating new data by default.
+If you wish to overwrite data, you should use the `--overwrite` flag.

 ## Upcoming Features
 1. Data Error Handling